-The stringent requirements that California and San Diego County impose on persons wishing to have permits to carry loaded and concealed guns have two strategic objectives.
-The first and most important is to restrict drastically the number of persons secretly armed on the streets of San Diego County-to just over a thousand in a county of over three million population in 2009, as shown in Figure 1 (attached as Appendix B).
+The stringent requirements that California, Los Angeles County and the City of Los Angeles impose on persons wishing to have permits to carry loaded and concealed guns have two strategic objectives.
+The first and most important is to restrict drastically the number of persons secretly armed on the streets of Los Angeles County.